Follow

 Creating a write-off

-You can find write-offs in the web administration under Stock → Write-offs.
-At the top, choose the warehouse you want to work with (e.g. central warehouse, bar, kitchen) and in the table you will see a list of all write-offs including the date and time, author, value of the write-off and number of items written off.
+You can find write-offs in the web administration under Stocks → Write-offs.
+At the top, choose the stock you want to work with (e.g. central stock, bar, kitchen) and in the table you will see a list of all write-offs including the date and time, author, value of the write-off and number of items written off.

 You can create a new write-off in three steps:

-- Select the warehouse, date and time (Now or In the past – up to 45 days back) and, if needed, fill in the category and note.
+2. Select the stock, date and time (Now or In the past – up to 45 days back) and, if needed, fill in the category and note.

-- In the Stock cards section, add ingredients or semi-finished products, enter the quantity and confirm with the Create button – the ingredients will be deducted from the warehouse at the selected time and the write-off will appear in the overview.
+3. In the Stock cards section, add ingredients or semi-finished products, enter the quantity and confirm with the Create button – the ingredients will be deducted from the stock at the selected time and the write-off will appear in the overview.

 Exporting write-offs

-You can start the export to .csv in the top right corner of the overview via the three-dot menu – after clicking, scroll all the way down and select Export to .csv.
+You can start the export to .csv in the top right corner of the overview via the three-dot menu – after clicking, scroll all the way down and select Export.csv.

 The .csv export is useful for example: